How to Grow and Care for Pinstripe Calathea

 Root Rot

-Using a sterilized pair of garden pruners, trim off any roots that look unhealthy, and if needed, repot into fresh, well-draining soil and a smaller pot.
+Using sterilized pruners, cut away damaged roots and repot in fresh, well-draining soil and a smaller pot if needed.

 While root rot is one cause of yellow leaves in G. ornata, there are other causes too.
 Read our article on troubleshooting yellow leaves on prayer plants to learn more.